jmastio/application-templates/etl-cli-server/README.md

 # ETL Process Application

 ## Overview
-This application allows you to run an ETL (Extract, Transform, Load) process either from the command line or as a Flask-based HTTP server.
+This application runs an ETL (Extract, Transform, Load) process either from the command line or as a Flask-based HTTP server.

-- **Extraction** can be done from a REST API or from the standard input.
-- **Transformation** is currently a placeholder function but can be customized as needed.
-- **Load** the transformed data into a file or print to standard output.

 ## Requirements
 - Python 3.x